Career Overview

 - Estimate costs of materials, labour and equipment for projects based on contract bids, quotes, schematic drawings and specifications

-- Prepare cost and expenditure statements and forecasts for a project
+- Set up and prepare cost and expenditure statements, reports and forecasts for a project

 - Prepare and maintain a list of suppliers, contractors and subcontractors

-- Liaise, consult and communicate with engineers, architects, owners, contractors and subcontractors, and prepare estimates on changes to cost estimates
+- Consult and communicate with engineers, architects, owners, contractors and subcontractors, and revise estimates based on project cost changes

 - May manage and co-ordinate construction projects and prepare progress schedules

-Estimators may specialize in estimating costs for structural, electrical or mechanical construction projects.
+Construction estimators may specialize in structural, electrical or mechanical construction projects.

 Earnings